noamross/mgcv-esa-2018/project-requirements.md

 Saturday (August 6th), all day.

 ### Any additional A/V equipment (standard A/V setup is a screen, LCD projector, and laptop)
-We will need the standard setup, as well as wifi access for all participants.
+We will need the standard setup, as well as wifi access and enough power outlets for all participants.

 ### Room set-up desired: theater, conference, hollow square, rounds, other
 A conference room.
+We prefer long tables in rows so that participants may use their laptops while viewing the projection screen.

 ### Food and beverage requests
 No food or beverages requested.